Osmose/sno/how_to_play.md

 ### Controls

 This following image and table show the default controls for SNO.
+Note that you can change the controls to whatever configuration you like; how this is done is explained on the [Configuration page](configuration.html).

 ![SNO Controller Mapping](images/controls.png)